Home Home

 How did we find out about it?
 Well, we met another traveler (not on our tour) who was reviewing Edinburgh in Rick`s Great Britain tour book.
 Having Rick in common, we struck up a conversation.
 Turned out that her tour guide had told her about the installation of the Governor that evening.
 What a break!

-The third day the four of us took a taxi to the Novotel Hotel, the first hotel on the tour.
+On day three of the tour, us took a taxi to the Novotel Hotel, the first hotel on the tour.
 Nice place, although it lacked the atmosphere of the Guest House, (details below) with a great location.
 While the weather wasn't very nice, we were close to the castle, the Museum of Scotland and the Royal Mile.
 After we dropped our bags Linda and I went back to the Museum of Scotland for a closer look at the displays and to visit the terrace on the top floor.
 Both were definitely worth it.

 At 5:00 pm we met up with our tour group in the lobby of the hotel.
 It was obvious that we lucked out a second time with a great group of experienced Rick Steves' fellow travelers.
 Everyone was excited to have the tour start (although some were still jet lagged) and find out about everyone else.
 Our tour guide, Gillian Chadwick, joined us and we were off to our first dinner (see Hardies below).
 After ordering dinner we each gave an introduction about ourselves and shared our travel experiences with the others at our table.